shishir-joshi/reasoning_embedder/README.md

 - Tokenizer pad token errors are handled automatically.
 - On Mac, MPS is used only if available; use `--cpu` to disable.
 - For CUDA OOM, reduce `--document_length/--query_length`, `--batch_size`, or use `--fp16`.

+## Agent coordination
+For handoffs between LLM assistants and to track session context, see:

+- agents/AGENT_LOG.md — the running coordination log
+- agents/TEMPLATE.md — template for adding new coordination entries

+When starting a new session, append a new entry to `agents/AGENT_LOG.md` using the template.